How To Spray Paint Interior Walls And Ceilings – Easy Guide For House Owners And Painters

 In case you are using water for thinning your paint, then ensure that it is at room temperature to give you the best consistency.
 Start by introducing 10% thinner or water to your paint-100 ml of thinner or water to 1 L of paint.

-You will have to conduct a test spray to figure out whether you have achieved the correct consistency.
+You will have to conduct a test spray of the spray pattern to figure out whether you have achieved the correct consistency.
 If you are not satisfied with the results, then add 5% increments of thinner or water until you get the right consistency.
-Do a test spray after every dilution because you don’t want to end up with an over-diluted paint.
+Do a test spray after every dilution because you don’t want to end up with over-diluted paint.

 Test sheets